Fritillaria cirrhosa

+Morphology

 Fritillaria cirrhosa produces bulbs up to 20 mm in diameter.
 The stem is up to 60 cm tall, usually with one flower at the top, sometimes two or three.
 Leaves are narrowly lanceolate, usually opposite, sometimes whorled, up to 13 cm long.
-Flowers are bell-shaped, yellowish-green to brownish-purple flowers which are usually with a chequered pattern in dull purple.
+Flowers are bell-shaped, flowers have yellowish-green to brownish-purple tepals, usually with a checkered pattern in dull purple and developed nectaries.
+Stamens can be 3 cm (1.8 in) long with slightly papillose, or bumpy, filaments.
+Fruit is a capsule with narrow wings that are 1.5 mm wide.

+It is perennial and flowers May through July.
+They can reproduce sexually and asexually, but its form of breeding is rarely reported on and has been said to be outcrossed through seed dispersal by wind or water.

+Habitat

 The plant is commonly found in alpine slopes and shrublands of the Himalayas, at altitudes of 2700-4000 m.
-It is in danger of extinction, due to be being aggressively collected to make a traditional Chinese medicine, Bulbus fritillariae cirrhosae.
+They are also found in moist places like flood lands, and other areas such as meadows, forests, and alpine thickets.